xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 *   We wanted to peer-review our documentation, raise bugs against it and give control directly to the technical writers.
 In short, we wanted to treat documentation like code.
 {: .notice--info}

-The choice was simple: If you've followed the tremendous success of github-pages ever since
+The choice was simple: If you've followed the tremendous success of github-pages ever since its inception it would be clear that using github as a platform to host and edit our documentation as code was the way to go.